mabruras/sqapi/resources/docs/CONNECTORS.md

 the dictionary with all `msg_broker` configuration defined.

-After parsing the received message, the resulting dictionary should be put in `sqapi.core.message.Message` and forwarded to `process_message`, so the `ProcessManager` are able to process the message as intended.
+After parsing the received message, the resulting dictionary should be put in `sqapi.processing.message.Message` and forwarded to `process_message`, so the `ProcessManager` are able to process the message as intended.
 Definition of `process_message` below.